Chinese pronouns: In Mandarin

 In the early 21st century, some members of genderfluid and queer Chinese online communities started using X也 and TA to refer to a generic, anonymous, or non-binary third person.
 As of June 2022, neither have been encoded as a single code point in Unicode, and neither are considered standard usage.
+Since at least 2014, Bilibili has used TA in its user pages.